mDNS / DNS-SD

 struct mg_str reqname; // requested name in RR

-struct mg_str respname; // actual name in response
+struct mg_str respname; // actual name to use in response

 bool is_listing;